GJZwiers/regexpress/README.md

 '(\\d{1,4}) (ml|cl|l)' -> /(\d{1,4}) (ml|cl|l)/i
 ```

-Defining a custom separator is possbiel by including a `separator` key in the settings object:
+Defining a custom separator is possible by including a `separator` key in the settings object:

 ```javascript
 const settings = {